Catel/Catel.Fody/README.md

     public static readonly PropertyData FirstNameProperty = RegisterProperty("FirstName", typeof(string));

-For more information about Catel.Fody, visit https://github.com/Catel/Catel.Fody

 ## Documentation

-Documentation can be found at https://catelproject.atlassian.net/wiki/display/CATELFODY/
+Documentation can be found at http://www.catelproject.com

 ## Issue tracking

-The issue tracker including a roadmap can be found at Documentation can be found at https://catelproject.atlassian.net/
+The issue tracker including a roadmap can be found at http://www.catelproject.com